huggingface/blog/active-learning-with-autonlp-and-prodigy.md

 ## AutoNLP

 [AutoNLP](https://huggingface.co/autonlp) is a framework created by Hugging Face that helps you to build your own state-of-the-art deep learning models on your own dataset with almost no coding at all.
-AutoNLP is built on the giant shoulders of Hugging Face's [transformers](https://github.com/huggingface/transformers), [datasets](https://github.com/huggingface/datasets), [inference-api](https://huggingface.co/inference-api) and many other tools built by Hugging Face for internal and external purposes.
+AutoNLP is built on the giant shoulders of Hugging Face's [transformers](https://github.com/huggingface/transformers), [datasets](https://github.com/huggingface/datasets), [inference-api](https://huggingface.co/inference-api) and many other tools.

 With AutoNLP, you can train SOTA transformer models on your own custom dataset, fine-tune them (automatically) and serve them to the end-user.
 All models trained with AutoNLP are state-of-the-art and production-ready.